 A document from 1346 says that the two sons of the Nagymartoni family shared Fraknó and Kabold castles among each other.
 The Nagymartoni family was called „Fraknói” in the 15th century.
 The above-mentioned cousins – Német Miklós and Magyar Miklós of Nagymarton – gained not the best reputation.
 They were harassing the noblemen of the area and even called the Austrian troops in so King Louis I punished them in 1371.
 Two years later the Palatine had to do the same against them and finally, the Judge of the Kingdom deprived them of their lands in 1377.
 Yet, it was not carried out.
 The next punishment was issued by Queen Elisabeth in 1381 but Fraknói Miklós did not take it seriously even in 1385.

 It was King Matthias Corvinus who took Fraknó Castle back from the Austrians in 1488 but it had to be given back to the Habsburgs three years later.
 The Austrians had been in charge in the next 135 years, until 1626.
 The castle was at a strategic place and it was thought untakeable.
 When Sultan Suleiman was marching on to take Vienna in 1529, he did not even think of taking Fraknó Castle, except burning its village.

 The great Palace got ready in 1637 and the Chapel in 1642.
 The huge bastions and the walls were finished around 1660.
 Yet, the castle was not very comfortable, it was cold and windy so the family later moved to Kismarton.
-Fraknó was given to Austria after 1918.
-The museum can boast with nice collections.
+Having lost WWI, Fraknó was given to Austria after 1918.
+The museum can boast with very nice collections.
 Here is a great video about the museum of the castle: